Paadum Vaanampadi

-Paadum Vaanampadi is a 1985 Indian Tamil-language dance film released in 1985 produced by K. R. Cine Arts starring newcomer Anand Babu, Jeevitha and Nagesh.
-The film was the Tamil remake of the Hindi film Disco Dancer.
-It was released on 24 February 1985, and became a blockbuster hit and ran for more than one hundred days at Chennai and other centres.
-Music was by Bappi Lahiri and Shankar–Ganesh.
+Paadum Vaanampadi is a 1985 Indian Tamil-language dance film directed by M. Jayakumar, starring Anand Babu, and Jeevitha with Nagesh in a guest role.
+It is a remake of the 1982 Hindi film Disco Dancer.
+The film was released on 24 February 1985, and ran for more than 100 days at Chennai theatres.

 Plot

-Even as a young child, Anand is the sole provider for his family consisting of his widowed mother and younger sister, Viji.
-His older brother Raja ran away from home unable to bear the humiliation after their father was falsely accused of theft and sent to jail by his boss Dharmalingam.
-Anand is a street performer that sings with his mentor, Muthu.
-He befriends Radha, Dharmalingam's daughter, during a performance.
-Upset over the friendship, Dharmalingam has Anand's mother arrested on a false charge.
-The impoverished family leaves the city in disgrace.
+Anand grows up as the sole provider for his family, which includes his widowed mother and younger sister, Viji.
+His elder brother, Raja, runs away from home after being falsely accused of theft and imprisoned by their father’s employer, Dharmalingam.
+Anand later becomes a street performer under the guidance of his mentor, Muthu.
+During one of his performances, Muthu’s daughter Radha dies, deeply affecting Anand.
+Following this, Dharmalingam has Anand’s mother arrested on false charges, forcing the family to leave the city in disgrace.